panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 // ...
 ```

+When making the request, the server will understand that you're asking for data in JSON format.

 ## 3. *POST* JSON data

 `POST`-ing JSON data to the server is slightly trickier.

-First, you need to set a couple of parameters on the `fetch()`, particularly indicate the HTTP `method` as `'POST'`.
+First, indicate the HTTP `method` as `'POST'`.

-Second, you need to set the `body` parameter with the object stringified as JSON.
+Second, set the `body` parameter with the object's JSON (as a string).

 ```javascript{3-4}
 async function postName() {